simbrain/simbraindocs/src/docs/network/buildingBasics.md

 ## Setting Properties

-Some detailed properties are set using a dialog box.
+Some detailed properties are set using a [property dialog](../utilities/propertyEditor.html).
 Other properties, e.g. activation values for neurons and strengths for weights, can be set using keyboard and toolbar commands.

-- Calling set properties dialog: Select the neurons or weights you want to change and:
+Calling set properties dialog: Select the neurons or weights you want to change and:

-1) Double-click on of the selected items
+1. Double-click on of the selected items
-2) Right-click and select *set properties* in the popup menu
+2. Right-click and select `set properties` in the popup menu
-3) Clicking command-E or selecting *network > edit > set neurons or network > edit > set weights*
+3. Clicking command-E or selecting `network > edit > set neurons or network > edit > set weights`

 - Setting properties of multiple objects.
 Select the objects you want to modify.
 If you select both weights and neurons, which preference dialog comes up depends on which kind of item you click on.